mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ## [Labels](@id LabelsMeasurementManual)
 JuliaGrid necessitates a unique label for each voltmeter, ammeter, wattmeter, varmeter, or pmu.
-These labels are stored in dictionaries, functioning as pairs of strings and integers.
+These labels are stored in order dictionaries, functioning as pairs of strings and integers.
 The string signifies the distinct label for the particular device, while the integer tracks the internal numbering of measurement devices.

 In all the previous examples, with the exception of the last one, we relied on automatic labeling by omitting the `label` keyword.
 This allowed JuliaGrid to independently assign unique labels to measurement devices.
 In such cases, JuliaGrid utilizes a sequential set of increasing integers for labeling the devices.
 The [last example](@ref ChangeKeywordsMeasurementManual) demonstrates the user labeling approach.